 Emrys’s parents were William Price and Elizabeth Simon, both from Northop.
 They married on the 14th April 1873, at Ss Eurgain and Peter Parish Church, Northop.
-William, 26, was a bachelor and a Collier, Elizabeth, 23, was a spinster.
+The wedding details show that William, 26, was a bachelor and a Collier, Elizabeth, 23, was a spinster.
 Their fathers were Thomas Price and Edward Simon.

 Emrys was born late in their marriage in the March Qtr of 1892 (Volume 11b, page 187) and registered at Holywell.
 He was their 8th child.
 On the 1901 census they were living at Carolymynydd, Brynford, Holywell in 4 Rooms.
 William, 53, was a Lead Miner who had been born in Brynford, Flintshire.
 His wife, Elizabeth, 50 had been born in Northop, Flintshire.
 Their listed children at home were Thomas, 25, a Limestone Quarryman.
 George, 19 was a bricklayer, Walter was 14, Arthur, 12, Emrys, 9, and ,Elizabeth A. was 6.

 The 1911 census shows us that Emrys had left home as he was a Boarder at the home of Hugh Thomas & Annie Roberts, their daughter Prudence and another Boarder, Edward Edwards.
 Their address was 9, Dock Road, Connah’s Quay, Flintshire.
 Emrys, was single, 19 and a Bricklayer.